Jason2Brownlee/blog/content/posts/selfish-software.md

 Agree with the final point, it's about re-discovering the joy in making/creating.

-> Selfish software is not about ignoring user needs altogether; it’s about restoring the joy of building by making yourself the user you’re most eager to please.
+> Selfish software is not about ignoring user needs altogether; it's about restoring the joy of building by making yourself the user you're most eager to please.

 A nice swing-back from indie-hacking software for the market that was so popular for a decade+.